espoon-voltti/evaka/apigw/README.md

 are already set at the proxy, but helmet was chosen to be kept with a default setting to incorporate possible additions that don't get updated to the proxy.

-### XSRF Protection
+### CSRF Protection

-After login an `XSRF-TOKEN` cookie is set with a random token value.
-The csurf middleware check all incoming traffic with HTTP POST methods for headers containing the token.
-Axios HTTP client automatically recognizes this cookie and send a `X-XSRF-TOKEN` header with the cookie value.

-Since the domain of the service is shared among multiple services all with different sessions and XSRF cookies.
-Some requests might fail when browsing multiple application simultaneously.
+After login a random token value is generated and stored in the session.
+This value is returned in the auth status call and Axios HTTP client is configured in the frontend to send it in the `x-evaka-csrf` custom header.
+A csrf middleware checks that all incoming state-modifying requests include this custom header with the exactly same value that is in the session.

 ### Session handling